-JFDI’s Motivate Everyone gamification platform builds on this foundation to deliver a bespoke user experience.
-If you have systems to integrate, then our Automate Everything team is here to assist.
+JFDI’s Motivate Everyone gamification initiative builds on this foundation to deliver a bespoke, branded UX (user experience) tailored to your needs.
+And if you have systems to integrate, then our Automate Everything team is here to assist.

 Get in touch if you’d like learn more about what me and the team at JFDI can do to help you to get the build your Intranet.

 Joel is Technical Director at JFDI.
 He’s a full stack cloud architect, a SharePoint and Office 365 Consultant, Microsoft Certified Trainer, subject matter expert and developer for SharePoint 2019, Microsoft Azure and the Microsoft .NET Platform.